junyuan-chen/ReadStatTables.jl/docs/src/man/table-interface.md

 ## Data Values

-In addition to retrieving the data columns, it is possible to directly retrieving and modifying individual data values via `getindex` and `setindex!`.
+In addition to retrieving the data columns, it is possible to directly retrieve and modify individual data values via `getindex` and `setindex!`.

 ```@repl table